Nettopalkkasi.fi

 Pension contribution (TyEL)

 Statutory employee contribution that funds the pension system.
-7.15 % or 8.65 %.
+From 2026 a uniform 7.30 % for all employees.

 Unemployment insurance